Kilimanjaro group pic bon voyage sign

 Truly.

 Older adults are just as likely to make it to the summit as younger adults.
 You just need some good fitness and endurance to climb Kilimanjaro.
+In fact, sometimes older folks have an advantage on Kilimanjaro: you've learned perseverance and to believe in yourself!

 We also want to mention that altitude sickness doesn't care about age; it's just as likely to strike the young as the old.
 In fact, age and fitness aren't determinants of altitude sickness on Kilimanjaro.